andrei-1111/lod_api_docs/generate_quote.rst

 Response Body
 =============

 The response body contains a quote for a project.
+Please note: the response may not contain a price.
+If the submitted files

 +-------------------------+-------------------------+-------------------------+
 | Property                | Type                    | Comments                |